Generic selectors

 Stephen Keshi Stadium

-Stephen Keshi Stadium. -photo credit to OLUWAKAYODE 🇳🇬🔴⚪/@Brv6ix on X
+Stephen Keshi Stadium. -photo credit to OLUWAKAYODE ???⚪/@Brv6ix on X

 Stephen Keshi Stadium is an open multi-purpose ground in Asaba, Delta State, Nigeria.
 It was initially named Asaba Township Stadium and is a property of the local government.

-With a capacity of 22,000, Stephen Keshi Stadium is on par with Mnadi Azikiwe Stadium in terms of capacity but not as richly endowed with history as the latter.
-The stadium was renamed Stephen Keshi to honour a popular Nigerian football player who died in 2016.
+With a capacity of 22,000, Stephen Keshi Stadium is on par with the Mnadi Azikiwe Stadium in terms of capacity but not as richly endowed with history as the latter.
+The stadium was renamed Stephen Keshi Stadium to honour a popular Nigerian football player who died in 2016.

 The venue was commissioned in 2018 to host the African Championships in Athletics the same year.
 Today, it is undoubtedly one of the biggest stadiums in Nigeria.